 (THC drops, image from Kush Dollaz, on Instagram)

-420 vape juice, cannabis vape juice, THC vape juice, liquid THC for vaping – all pretty much the same thing - is generally sold in prefilled cartridges at licensed dispensaries, but you can get the THC-infused e-liquid in separate jars and use your own refillable cartridges – or you can make your own THC vape juice and fill cartridges with your home brew for use with your portable pen vape or vape pen mod.
+420 vape juice, cannabis vape juice, THC vape juice, liquid THC for vaping – all pretty much the same thing by different names - is generally sold in prefilled cartridges at licensed dispensaries, but you can get the THC-infused e-liquid in separate jars and use your own refillable cartridges – or you can make your own THC vape juice and fill vape pen cartridges with your home brew vape juice for use with your portable pen vape or vape pen mod.

 There are sites like Cannacrude.com that claim that they will ship cannabis products anywhere – including THC drops, but they are a cash-only business and sending cash through the mail is very sketchy.
 Apparently, there was a similar site called marijuana2go.com that got shut down and people who sent them money just before they closed never got their orders or a refund.
 Sites like this are why they say ‘buyer beware!’

 Okay, okay, we know it's not THC vape juice, but if your fingers are feeling fast and you need the joy of a delivery straight to your door, we say Go ahead!
 Buy the gummies to hold you over until you can go out and buy the perfect vape juice THC cart.